Akshay1799/Frontend-features-and-patterns/01. CRUD features/README.md

 1. Type a task in the input box.
 2. Click **Add** to store the task in the list.
 3. All tasks will be displayed below the input box.
-4. Type anything in the input box → it filters and shows only matching tasks.
+4. To edit a task, click **edit**.
 5. To remove a task, click **delete**.
+6. Type anything in the input box → it filters and shows only matching tasks.

 ## How to use